 So now ask yourself this: What do you do if you find yourself unable to work thanks to an illness or injury and your newfound freedom is ripped out from under you?

-That’s where disability insurance, or income insurance as we like to call it, comes in.
+That’s where disability income insurance comes in.
 It might seem like a scary and unnecessary prospect, but when one in four of us will become disabled at some point before we hit retirement age, it’s something that’s smart to consider and prepare for.

-Before we get into the specifics, let’s cover a quick overview of what exactly income insurance is.
-You might have heard it called long term disability insurance, which is the more commonly-used name.
+Before we get into the specifics, let’s cover a quick overview of what exactly disability income insurance is.
+You might have heard it called long-term disability insurance, which is the more commonly-used name.
 But really, this type of insurance is there to protect your income should you become temporarily or permanently disabled during your working life.

-In most cases, you’ll receive a direct payout from your insurance provider each month to help you cover your bills, daily expenses, or any other basic needs that you have to pay for.
-It’s a financial safety net that can help to replace some of your income until you get back on your feet or, in the case of long term disability, you reach retirement age and move over to Social Security benefits.
+In most cases, you’ll receive a direct payout from your insurance provider each month to help you cover your bills, daily expenses, or any other basic needs that you have to pay.
+It’s a financial safety net that can help to replace some of your income until you get back on your feet or, in the case of long-term disability, you reach retirement age and move over to Social Security benefits.

 It’s the same with any type of insurance, be it income, life, or even auto insurance.
 The less risky you are in the eyes of the insurer, the better your rates will be.
 Generally speaking, young adults are the healthiest and least likely to become seriously ill or injured compared to older adults, which makes you a great prospect for an insurance company.

 Healthy people are significantly less likely to make a claim against a policy, which is reflected in the lower premiums that you’ll be offered at this age compared to 10 or 20 years from now.
 You never know what the future holds, so now is a good time to start looking into policies before you potentially develop a chronic health condition that could double your monthly rate or even rule you out of some disability income insurance payouts due to a preexisting condition.